alinafekamwendo/swagger_demo/README.md

-# restful-api-node-express-crud
+# restful-api-node-express-crud for swagger documantation
-simple project with node and express to create restful api's (CRUD)

 # How to start Project

  npm install

- npm run start
+ run nodemon

  open browser and run below url